Rebranding vs Brand Refresh: Which one is right for you?

 Facebook

-Facebook is one of the most ubiquitous brands in the world, and its rebrand from Facebook to Meta draws on that ever-present nature the company has built up with its new infinity loop logo redesign.
+Facebook is one of the most ubiquitous brands in the world, and its rebranding process from Facebook to Meta draws on that ever-present nature the company has built up with its new Infinity Loop logo redesign.

-A brand refresh can result in a new logo, a new tagline, new fonts, and even some new products or services.
+Often, a company refresh results in a new logo, a new tagline, new fonts, and even some new products or services.

-Although a brand refresh doesn’t dig as deep as a full rebrand, there are still a wide range of important and lucrative benefits business owners can access with a brand refresh.
+Although a brand update or refresh doesn’t dig as deep as brand reinvention, there are still a wide range of important and lucrative benefits business owners can access.

 Firstly, a brand refresh brings a brand up to date and ensures it is a strong brand and is still competitive in its current market.
 You’re able to modernise your brand while keeping its core intact, meaning the current brand can still speak to the same audience in the same market, but with an attractive, contemporary visual identity.